Tess of the D’Urbervilles

 Richard Alex Jenkins

-Brilliant books get better with every read, while lesser works of art start to fade on further inspection.
-Tess of the D'Urbervilles leans to the latter because of how reserved it is, although it's still a brilliant read.
+Brilliant books get better with every read, while ever-so lesser works of art start to fade on further inspection.
+Tess leans to the latter because of how reserved it is, although it's still a brilliantly evocative journey.

-Tess tore up my emotions when I first completed it, wrenching my heart because of its profound message, but the stifled emotional expressions between characters are far too censured and inexpressive for true satisfaction.
-Characters are unable to show their emotions or true feelings due to antiquated social restraints, therefore causing unnecessary pain and suffering for potential lovers who are unable to release, adapt or adjust.
+Tess tears up your emotions with its profound message, but the stifled expressions between characters are far too censured and inexpressive for repeat-read satisfaction.
+Characters are unable to show their feelings or true desires due to antiquated social restraints, therefore causing unnecessary pain and suffering for potential lovers who can't release, adapt or adjust.

-This is a bit like a distraught Juliet being forced into marrying Paris while already committed to Romeo.
-Women were unable to stand up for themselves, and I totally get that, and men had pride, respect and propriety to think about, but it makes for hard and frustrating reading at times.
+Imagine a distraught Juliet being forced into marrying Paris while already committed to Romeo, a travesty like that, when women were unable and too terrified to stand up for themselves, which may have been acceptable hundreds of years ago, but not now, with men having too much pride and respect and propriety to think about, making for hard and frustrating reading at times.

-Most definitely worth a read, recommended for its passion, depth and sincerity, but ultimately more frustrating than it should be to make it into a top classic.
+Tess is a brilliantly emotional romance and definitely worth your time for its passion, depth and sincerity, but also more frustrating than it should be on deep reflection.

 Share this review: